Dr Harriet Nash

 Under the direction of Prof. Agius, I plan to extend this work by investigating the stars used in the same region for navigation, both on land and at sea, and related star lore.

-From October 2009, I have been an Honorary University Fellow at the Institute, and since 2011 have acted as consultant on oral history for the University of Birmingham archaeological project in Qatar.
+From October 2009, I have been an Honorary University Fellow at the Institute, and from 2011 to 2014 acted as Maritime Oral Histories Consultant for the University of Birmingham archaeological project in Qatar.

 2009 Society of Arabian Studies research grant

 2009 Society of Iranian Studies travel grant (used in 2010)